First Call Resolution – 7 Best Practices for Improving your FCR Rate

 What Is First Call Resolution?

-First call resolution, also known as first contact resolution or FCR, is a company’s ability to resolve customer questions, problems, or needs during their first outreach for that specific issue.
-FCR is an important and exhaustive contact center metric typically used to gauge contact center performance and agent efficiency.
+First call resolution, also known as first contact resolution or FCR, is a measure of a business’s ability to problem solve and resolve customer questions, problems, or needs during their first phone call or email outreach for that specific issue.
+FCR is an important and exhaustive call center metric typically used to gauge a company’s performance and agent efficiency.

 Best Practices for Improving First Call Resolution are: